Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

    4) "85"
 ```

-To generate student scores on history.
-So, why don't we use RediSearch in the first place?
+So, why don't use RediSearch in the first place?

-The reason is simple, RediSearch is an extension module to Redis, not all Redis installation has loaded with, better check with:
+The reason is simple: RediSearch is an extension module to Redis, with which not all Redis installation is equipped.
+One can check with:
 ```
 INFO modules
 # Modules